github/codeql/java/codeql-java-workshop-sqlinjection.md

     where ma.getMethod().hasQualifiedName(net.sqlcipher.databaset", "SQLLiteDatabase", "rawQuery")
     select ma
     ```
 1. The `rawQuery` method sends the SQL query which is first argument (i.e the argument at index 0) to the database.
-Update your query to report the sql argument.
+Update your query to report this argument.

     <details>
     <summary>Hint</summary>

     - `MethodCall.getArgument(int i)` returns the argument at the i-th index.
     - The arguments are _expressions_ in the program, represented by the CodeQL class `Expr`.
 Introduce a new variable to hold the argument expression.
+    - `VarAccess` is a reference to a field, parameter or local variable

     </details>
     <details>